Mohammed Shami: 2019–21 ICC World Test Championship

-He also played in the final of the Test Championship, against New Zealand at The Rose Bowl in Southampton and took 4 wickets, all in the first innings.
+Shami played in the Test Championship final against New Zealand at The Rose Bowl in Southampton.
+He took four wickets in the first innings, but New Zealand won the match by 8 wickets.

 2021–23 ICC World Test Championship

 During the 2021–23 ICC World Test Championship, in the 2021 India-England series, on 16 August 2021, in India's second innings, Shami made his highest score and second half-century in Test cricket, with an unbeaten score of 56* in a partnership with Jasprit Bumrah, which helped team India to script a historical win against England.
-In spite of playing only 3 matches in the 5-match series, Shami finished as the fifth highest wicket-taker of the series with 11 wickets with the best figures of 4/95 coming during the first innings of the third match of the series.
+Playing 3 matches in the 5-match series, Shami finished as the fifth highest wicket-taker of the series with 11 wickets with the best figures of 4/95 coming during the first innings of the third match of the series.

 During the first innings of the first Test of the India-South Africa 2021–22 Test series, Shami took 5 wickets for 44 runs and became the fifth Indian pacer (and with the fewest number of deliveries – 9896) to take 200 wickets in Test cricket.
 For his performances, the former head coach of India, Ravi Shastri lauded him as 'The Sultan of Bengal' on Twitter.
 At the end of the match, which India eventually won, the Test captain of team India, Virat Kohli eulogised Shami for taking 8 wickets total in the match saying "For me he's in the best three seamers in the world at the moment."
 He finished the series with 14 wickets from 3 matches as the leading wicket taker of India in the series.

-In the ongoing 2021–23 World Test Championship, Shami is the fifth-highest wicket-taker with 25 wickets in 6 matches.

 ODI career

 As a result of his performances in domestic matches, Shami was selected for India's One Day international (ODI) series against Pakistan, replacing his Bengali teammate Ashok Dinda and subsequently made his debut in the third ODI of the series in Delhi on 6 January 2013 and he returned figures of 1/23 from 9 overs in a low-scoring game that India won by 10 runs.
 In October 2013, he was selected in India's squad to face the touring Australians.
 After being left out of the team for the first three ODI matches, he played in all the remaining matches, taking seven wickets, including two three-wicket hauls and emerged as the fourth leading wicket-taker of the series.

 In India's tour of New Zealand in 2014, Shami took 11 wickets in ODIs at an average of 28.72.

-On 5 March 2014, during 2014 Asia Cup, against Afghanistan, Shami became the second fastest Indian to take 50 ODI wickets, reaching the feat in 29 innings.
-He ended the tournament with 9 wickets at 23.59.
+He ended the 2014 Asia Cup with 9 wickets at 23.59.